 You wonder, who is steering the ship?

-“There’s another ship,” they exclaim.
-They jump in greeting and watch the captain jump around.
-Most of them smile turn back to the party right away but a couple of them sense the captain’s agitation.
+They are surprised to see another ship so close but they are pleased to see it.
+They wave in greeting and watch the captain jump around.
+Not understanding why the captain is so agitated, and wanting to get back to their party, most of them smile, wave, and turn back to the party right away.
+But, a couple of them sense the captain’s agitation and keep their attention focused.
 They break away from the group and walk towards the railing.
-When they get there, they look down at the hull of their ship where the other captain is pointing.
+When they get there, they look down at the hull of their ship where the captain has been pointing.

 Their eyes widen in horror.

 Like people waking up from a dream in a house that’s on fire, they finally see the danger.